K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 **The administrator checks the user's information and approves the account.<br>**

-1. Look up to the User list.
+1. Look up the User list.
 User account, name, phone number, presence or absence of administrator, and approval status can be checked. can search with search terms in the search window.<br>
 ![25]

-2. Click ①"Manage" button and click "Reset Password" to Reset the password.<br>
+2. Click ①"Manage" button and click "Reset Password" to reset the password.<br>
 ![26]

 3. Click ①"Manage" button then "Delete Operator Authority" to delete Operating Authority.<br>